paintparty/fireworks/README.md

 <p align="center"><img src="resources/features/fireworks-core-par.png" width="600px" /></p>

-Calling **`fireworks.core/?`** with a leading string argument will print a label (instead of the form), the namespace info, and the result:
+You can call **`fireworks.core/?`** with any number of leading "flags".
+A string argument will print a label (instead of the form), the namespace info, and the result:

 ```Clojure
 (?
 "My label" x)